ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/us_ticker.md

 #### Implementing the microsecond ticker API

-We are working on the new HAL microsecond ticker API, which will replace current version in an upcoming release of Mbed OS.
+We are working on the new HAL microsecond ticker API, which will replace the current version in an upcoming release of Mbed OS.
 You need to implement the microsecond ticker API in both variants.
 First, you need to implement the current API.
-You can find it on master branch:
+You can find it on the master branch:

 [![View code](https://www.mbed.com/embed/?type=library)](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/us__ticker__api_8h_source.html)

-To make sure your platform is ready for the upcoming changes, you need to implement the future API and submit it in a separate pull request against `feature-hal-spec-ticker` branch.
+To make sure your platform is ready for the upcoming changes, you need to implement the future API and submit it in a separate pull request against the `feature-hal-spec-ticker` branch.
 You can find the API and specification for the new microsecond ticker API in the following header file:

 [![View code](https://www.mbed.com/embed/?type=library)](http://os.mbed.com/docs/development/feature-hal-spec-ticker-doxy/group__hal__us__ticker.html)